-As in the prior USPSTF review, we identified no RCT or observational study on the yield of repeat prenatal HIV screening compared with one-time screening, or that compared the yield of different strategies for repeat screening (e.g., risk-based repeat screening versus a routine repeat test).
-Three studies reported rescreening rates and positive screens in 3,473 pregnant women, but did not meet inclusion criteria because they did not compare different screening strategies.41-43 One retrospective study of pregnant women (n=1,632) was conducted in Baltimore, Maryland, a state that mandates that pregnant women be screened for syphilis at presentation and again in the third trimester, providing an opportunity for HIV rescreening as well.41 HIV rescreening was performed in 28 percent of women, with no cases of HIV infection identified.
-A second study of 2,392 women in the United Kingdom with an initial negative prenatal HIV screen found no cases of HIV infection in those retested during the third trimester.42 The third study retested 75 women in ambulatory OB/GYN clinics in Philadelphia, Pennsylvania with a rapid HIV test in the third trimester and identified no new cases of HIV infection.43 In these studies, details were unavailable regarding risk of HIV acquisition (e.g., HIV risk category or prevalence of HIV risk behaviors), and not all women were rescreened.
+As in the prior USPSTF review, we identified no RCT or observational study on the yield of repeat prenatal HIV screening compared with one-time screening, or that compared the yield of different strategies for repeat screening (e.g., risk-based repeat screening vs. a routine repeat test).
+Three studies reported rescreening rates and positive screening results in 3,473 pregnant women, but did not meet inclusion criteria because they did not compare different screening strategies.
+One retrospective study of pregnant women (n=1,632) was conducted in Baltimore, Maryland, a state that mandates that pregnant women be screened for syphilis at presentation and again in the third trimester, providing an opportunity for HIV rescreening as well.
+HIV rescreening was performed in 28 percent of women, with no cases of HIV infection identified.
+A second study of 2,392 women in the United Kingdom with an initial negative prenatal HIV screening result found no cases of HIV infection in those retested during the third trimester.
+The third study retested 75 women in ambulatory obstetrics-gynecology clinics in Philadelphia with a rapid HIV test in the third trimester and identified no new cases of HIV infection.
+In these studies, details were unavailable regarding risk of HIV acquisition (e.g., HIV risk category or prevalence of HIV risk behaviors), and not all women were rescreened.

-Repeat screening and the optimal timing of repeat testing during pregnancy depends on the incidence of new HIV infections following an initial negative prenatal screen.
-One modeling study discussed in the 2005 USPSTF review estimated that repeat testing in the third trimester after a negative test in the first trimester would detect 5.3 new infections per 100,000 average-risk women tested and 192 infections per 100,000 high-risk women tested.44
+Repeat screening and the optimal timing of repeat testing during pregnancy depends on the incidence of new HIV infections following an initial negative prenatal screening result.
+One modeling study discussed in the 2005 USPSTF review estimated that repeat testing in the third trimester after a negative test in the first trimester would detect 5.3 new infections per 100,000 average-risk women tested and 192 infections per 100,000 high-risk women tested.

 Key Question 3.
-What are the harms of screening for HIV infection in pregnant women?
+What Are the Harms of Screening for HIV Infection in Pregnant Women?

-As in the prior USPSTF review, no study compared psychological or other harms associated with screening for HIV in pregnant women or adverse clinical consequences of interventions given as a result of false-positive results.
+As in the prior USPSTF review, no study compared psychological or other harms associated with screening for HIV infection in pregnant women or adverse clinical consequences of interventions given as a result of false-positive results.

 Key Question 4.
-What is the effectiveness of currently recommended antiretroviral therapy regimens for reducing mother-to-child transmission of HIV infection?
+What Is the Effectiveness of Currently Recommended ART Regimens for Reducing Mother-to-Child Transmission of HIV Infection?